-10.4.2 Inclusion
+11.3.2 Inclusion

-'Inclusion' is an examiner's conclusion that two or more metallurgy items or materials could have originated from the same source or process.
+A. 'Inclusion' is an examiner's conclusion that two or more metallurgy items or materials with indistinguishable characteristics could have originated from the same source or process.
 An examiner may conclude that two or more items or materials originated either from the same metallurgy source or process or from another source or process that is substantially similar to the examined items or materials in all observed characteristics.
 An item or material may be included within a broad general population of items or materials (such as those that are mass-produced), or to a less frequently encountered population of items or materials, based on their physical and chemical characteristics.
-The basis for an 'inclusion' conclusion is an examiner's decision that two or more items or materials exhibit substantially similar observed characteristics with no unexplainable differences.
+B. The basis for an 'inclusion' conclusion is an examiner's opinion that two or more items or materials do not exhibit any differences in observed characteristics that would not be expected from items or materials that originated from the same source or process.

-10.4.3 Exclusion
+11.3.3 Exclusion

-'Exclusion' is an examiner's conclusion that the metallurgy items or materials could not have originated from the same source or process.
-The basis for an 'exclusion' conclusion is an examiner's decision that two or more items or materials exhibit substantially dissimilar observed characteristics that would not be expected from items or materials that originated from the same source or process.
+- A. 'Exclusion' is an examiner's conclusion that the metallurgy items or materials could not have originated from the same source or process. - B. The basis for an 'exclusion' conclusion is an examiner's decision that two or more items or materials exhibit exclusionary differences in observed characteristics that would not be expected from items or materials that originated from the same source or process.

-10.4.4 Inconclusive
+11.3.4 Inconclusive

-'Inconclusive' is an examiner's conclusion that no determination can be reached as to whether two or more metallurgy items or materials could have originated from (or be excluded as originating from) the same source or process.
-The basis for an 'inconclusive' conclusion is the examiner's decision that there is insufficient quantity and/or quality of observed characteristics to determine whether two or more items or materials could have originated from the same process (or be excluded as originating from the same process.)
+- A. 'Inconclusive' is an examiner's conclusion that no determination can be reached as to whether two or more metallurgy items or materials could have originated from (or be excluded as originating from) the same source or process. - B. The basis for an 'inconclusive' conclusion is the examiner's opinion that there is insufficient quantity and/or quality of observed characteristics to determine whether two or more items or materials could have originated from the same source or process (or be excluded as originating from the same source or process.)